-Self Myofascial release is one of the most popular recovery methods for CrossFit athletes and fitness enthusiasts.
+Self Myofascial release is one of the most popular recovery methods for fitness enthusiasts.

 Among the most common reasons, self myofascial release techniques are popular because they help increase recovery, decrease tension and tightness, and rid the muscles of soreness.